RetroPie/RetroPie-Docs/docs/Setting-up-a-Wireless-Ouya-Controller.md

 Load State = "button(7)"
 (Obviously the particular button numbers are going to depend on what you would like to map, but the above are my personal choices).

 * Finally, edit the InputAutoCfg.ini and InputAutoCfg.ini.bak files, located at opt/retropie/configs/n64/  Map the buttons using the jstest numbers.
 If you want to use the Left Shoulder button you will have to add this, as it is not included in the initial config.
-As with the OUYA Game Controller.cfg.bak file, the InputAutoCfg.ini.bak file may not exist yet, so once you have the InputAutoCfg.ini edited properly copy, paste and rename the file just as you did with the OUYA Game Controller.cfg file.
+As with the OUYA Game Controller.cfg.bak file, the InputAutoCfg.ini.bak file may not exist yet, so once you have the InputAutoCfg.ini edited properly you'll need to copy, paste and rename the file just as you did with the OUYA Game Controller.cfg file.
 Once you have these files set up you will be good to go.

 Here is my InputAutoCfg.ini configuration: